-The Governing Board have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.
-Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.
+The Governing board has appointed a Designated Teacher (DT) and this teacher works with the local authority and parents/carers to promote the educational achievement of registered pupils in our setting, who are 'looked after'.

-Our designated teacher also has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
-They are appropriately trained and have the relevant qualifications and experience.
+Our Designated Teacher(s) will work across the school to promote and improve educational outcomes for children in care using evidence-based interventions.
+This being children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
+They are appropriately trained and have the relevant qualifications, training, and experience.

-The Designated Teacher works closely with the Virtual School to provide the most appropriate support, utilising Pupil Premium Plus funding, to ensure that they meet the needs identified in the child's personal education plan (PEP).
-They work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.
-Designated Teacher
+The Designated Teacher works with the Virtual school, to provide the most appropriate support, utilising the pupil premium plus, to ensure that they meet the needs identified in the child's personal education plan (PEP).
+They also work with the virtual school head teacher, to promote the educational achievement of previously looked after children.